 Current Employment Opportunities

-Direct Support Professional, Adult Services – Part-Time – West Side and East Side Locations
+Direct Support Professional, Adult Services (Part Time and Full Time Options) – West Side and East Side Locations

 Provide daily living skills training and supportive direct care services to clients as identified in their Individual Service Plan (ISP); for example, meal preparation, housekeeping, toileting, bathing, dressing, feeding, assisting with or administering medications, shopping, attending appointments, transporting, performing health care related activities, etc. Ensure the safety and well-being of clients, including shoveling snow to clear walkways.
 High school diploma or GED required.
 Possesses a valid Ohio driver’s license with two (2) or less moving violations and has reliable daily transportation.
 Knowledge of and ability to lift, turn, position and transfer persons with physical disabilities in a safe and comfortable manner.
 Able to lift 50 pounds or more safely and operate a “Handi-Move”.
 Has reliable transportation available, when working, in order to transport self to work, meetings, and between sites; Able to operate common household appliances including stove, oven, microwave, dishwasher, iron, vacuum, clothes washer and dryer, etc. Able to work pre-established hours, including weekends, based upon the needs of the program and clients.

-Provides support services and personal care for adults with multiple disabilities (i.e., physical, developmental and/or mental) who are enrolled in the Organizational Employment Program.
-Carries out IP services and works cooperatively with other staff members in providing comprehensive services to program participants to ensure that their needs are met efficiently and that they are served in a safe, clean and comfortable environment.
-Though assigned to assist Organizational Employment Clients as the primary job function, the Personal Care Assistant is cross-trained to perform the duties and established routines of the ADS Assistant in the Adult Day Services Program.
-The Personal Care Assistant will work in the program where staff coverage is most needed at a given time.
-High school diploma or GED is required, as well as one year’s direct care experience in a sheltered workshop, an ADS activity room, or residential setting.
-Additional training, coursework and/or relevant experience serving adults with multiple and/or severe disabilities preferred.
-Must have physical capacity to perform lifting (minimum of 50 lb.) and assume body positions related to personal care of clients (e.g. pushing, pulling, bending, twisting, crouching, reaching, stooping, and kneeling).
-Ability to complete state-approved medications administration course and competency to perform delegated nursing tasks as evaluated by the agency nurse required.
-Must possess a valid Ohio driver’s license with no more than two (2) moving violations and have reliable daily transportation.
+Provides support services, training and delegated nursing for a group of adults with multiple disabilities (i.e., physical, developmental and/or mental) in basic daily living, recreational and work-related habilitation activities to maximize independence and community integration in accordance with their Individual Plan (IP) goals.
+Carries out IP programs and works cooperatively with ADS and other staff members in providing comprehensive services to program participants to ensure that their needs are met efficiently and that they are served in a safe, clean and comfortable environment.
+Though assigned to work in the ADS program as the primary job function, the ADS Assistant is cross-trained to perform the job duties and established routines of the Habilitation Assistant in the Organizational Employment (production area) program.
+The ADS Assistant will work in the program and location where staff coverage is most needed at a given time.
+High school diploma or GED required, along with one year’s direct care experience in an ADS activity room, sheltered workshop, or residential setting, with additional training, coursework and/or relevant experience serving adults with multiple and/or severe disabilities required.
+Must have a valid Ohio driver’s license with no more than two (2) moving violations and have reliable daily transportation.

 It is the policy of UCP of Greater Cleveland to provide equal opportunity employment to all employees and applicants for employment.
 No person shall be discriminated against in employment because of race, religion, color, sex, age, national origin, disability, military status, genetic information, or any other characteristic protected by applicable federal or state law.
 UCP of Greater Cleveland will provide reasonable accommodations for qualified individuals with disabilities.